Azure/osdu-developer/docs/feature-flags.md

 __Purpose:__ Specify software load options.

 __Details:__ There are situations in which partial selection of software to install is helpful.
-Software loads can be disabled as well as catagories of OSDU services can be selectively enabled/disabled from loading.
+Software loads can be disabled as well as categories of OSDU services can be selectively enabled/disabled from loading.

 __How To Enable:__